 Teachers are strongly encouraged to take advantage of the full set of resources and supports for Pre-AP Biology, which is summarized below.
-Some of these resources must be used for a course to receive the Pre-AP Course Designation.
-To learn more about the requirements for course designation, see details below and on page 71.
+Some of these resources are part of the Pre-AP Program commitments that lead to Pre-AP Course Designation.
+To learn more about the commitments for course designation, see details below and on page 71.